-The February 1 event at the Seattle Public Library was a victory over attempts to silence women once again.
+The February 1 event Fighting the New Misogyny: A Feminist Critique of Gender Identity at the Seattle Public Library, was a victory over attempts to silence women once again.
 A victory over the witch hunt that has cost women jobs, speaking opportunities, and basic First-Amendment rights.

 It defeated a months-long campaign that demanded that the library close its doors on women’s right to discuss gender issues.
 Women’s Liberation Front (WoLF) sponsored this meeting that featured speakers Meghan Murphy, Lierre Keith, Kara Dansky, and Saba Malik.
 Public support, and the Library’s principled stand to uphold its mission, made this victory possible.